Danni-Du/WPE-computation/README.md

 # WPE-computation
-a demo for WPE computation
+a demo for the Weighted Permutation Entropy (WPE) computation